Sleep Deprivation and Trucking Accidents

 Regulations also specify the number of consecutive days a trucker may work, as well as the rest periods that must be taken during that time.

 Contact a Chicago Truck Accident Lawyer

 Sleep deprivation puts truck drivers and other passenger vehicles at serious risk.
 Even when a truck driver obeys the regulations, drowsy driving still can play a role in causing a deadly car crash.
-If you or someone you love sustained life-altering or fatal injuries in a trucking accident, you should speak to a personal injury attorney at Woodruff Johnson & Evans as soon as possible.
+If you or someone you love sustained life-altering or fatal injuries in a trucking accident, you should speak to a personal injury attorney at Woodruff Johnson & Evans Law Offices as soon as possible.
 You may be able to file a claim for financial compensation.